kubevirt/monitoring/docs/runbooks/VirtOperatorRESTErrorsHigh.md

 ## Diagnosis

 Two common types of errors may lead to this alert:
 - The apiserver is overloaded and we run into timeouts.
 Issues like this can be identified by checking the apiserver metrics and looking at its response times, overall calls.
-Without customization, logs of KubeVirt apiserver pods are located on the master nodes, under the directory `/var/log/pods/*_kube-apiserver-*` and `/var/log/pods/*_virt-api-*`.
+For users without cluster privileges, logs of KubeVirt apiserver pods can be fetched with `kubectl logs` command.
 - The virt-operator pod cannot reach the apiserver.
 Common issues are network connectivity issues such as DNS issues on the node.

 ## Mitigation